-- a) Meet the 1st and 4th requirement in a star configuration as shown in Figure 5 when TX diversity or MIMO signals belonging to one cell are transmitted via different REs, where each RE is connected to the REC via a single link. - b) Meet the 2nd and 3rd requirement at any RE connected to the REC via multi-hop connection to the REC with the number of hops as given in R-4A. - c) Allow enough margin for additional delay tolerances in the RE implementation which is not part of CPRI.
+- a) Meet the 1st.4th and 5th requirement in a star configuration as shown in Figure 5: - for UTRA-FDD or E-UTRA, when TX diversity or MIMO signals belonging to one cell are transmitted via different REs; - for GSM, when different carriers are transmitted via different REs. - b) Meet the 2nd and 3rd requirement at any RE connected to the REC via multi-hop connection to the REC with the number of hops as given in R-4A. - c) Allow enough margin for additional delay tolerances in the RE implementation which is not part of CPRI.